 Encouraging female entrepreneurship

-In 2020, we launched the International Women’s Prize as a main category within our Orange Social Venture Prize Africa & the Middle East which offers funding of €20,000 for a start-up led by a woman or offering a positive social impact for women.
+We have also set up our own specific support structures for female entrepreneurs.
+In 2020, we launched the International Women’s Prize as a main category within our Orange Social Venture Prize Africa & the Middle East, which has taken place every year since 2011.

-This support can take various forms such as a business space, coaching, mentoring, networking, testing, targeted training and workshops.
+Every year we support 100 female business founders or co-founders as part of our #FemmesEntrepreneuses program in France.
+This support can take various forms such as a business space, coaching, mentoring, networking, testing, targeted training, and workshops.